 Hit and Run Accidents Involving a Learner Driver

-You can only claim driving lesson accident compensation if you can prove liability of the driver of the vehicle.
+You can only claim driving lesson accident compensation if you can prove the liability of the driver of the vehicle.
 In cases of a hit and run accident where the road user responsible left the scene, you will need to follow a different process to claim compensation.

 You will need to contact the Motor Insurers’ Bureau (MIB) and explain your case to them.
 This is an organization that uses money raised through vehicle insurance premiums to compensate victims without an insured driver to claim against.

-Calculating Compensation Claims Involving A Learner Driver
+Calculating Compensation Claims For A Driving Lesson Crash Involving A Learner Driver

 Ask any driving lesson accident solicitor how much the average payment for a specific type of personal injury claim is and they will undoubtedly tell you that there is not one.
 Due to the unique circumstances of each claim, every payout is different.
 However, the table below can give you a rough guide to pay-outs for a range of injuries.